Mineros de Zacatecas

-Club Deportivo Mineros de Zacatecas, simply known as Mineros de Zacatecas, is a Mexican professional football club based in the city of Zacatecas, that competes in Liga de Expansión MX, the second level division of Mexican football.
-Founded in 2014, after the Estudiantes Tecos franchise was moved from Zapopan, Jalisco to the city of Zacatecas.
+Club Deportivo Mineros de Zacatecas, is a professional football club based in Zacatecas.
+The club competes in Liga de Expansión MX, the second level of Mexican football, and plays its home matches at Estadio Carlos Vega Villalba.
+Founded in 2014, after the franchise of Estudiantes Tecos was moved from Zapopan to Zacatecas.

 History

 In December 2012, Grupo Pachuca purchased the Estudiantes Tecos franchise as they were relegated to the Ascenso MX.
 The team failed to gain promotion when they lost in penalties to Leones Negros de la U. de G. It was then that Grupo Pachuca decided to move the franchise from Zapopan, Jalisco to the city of Zacatecas, Zacatecas, so as to not have four teams in Guadalajara.
 The city of Zacatecas had spent 11 years without an Ascenso team, after Real Sociedad de Zacatecas was moved to Altamira, Tamaulipas in the summer of 2003.

 The club's name was chosen to be Mineros (Miners) as the city of Zacatecas owes its existence to the discovering of silver mines in the late 16th century.
 The state of Zacatecas is one of the top producers of gold and silver in the world.

 The Mineros were in their first season of professional soccer, taking 2nd place in the Ascenso MX, yet were left out of the semifinals by its rival Necaxa.
-The team demonstrated their immediate competitiveness, as in 2014, Gustavo Adrián Ramírez scored the fastest goal in league history (four seconds) against rivals Necaxa to open the season.
+The team demonstrated their immediate competitiveness, as in 2014, after the relocation of Águilas Reales de Zacatecas to Pachuca, Hidalgo to merge with the reserves team of Pachuca (which was later relocated to the city of Taxcala, Tlaxcala giving birth to a new team, Tlaxcala F.C.), Gustavo Adrián Ramírez scored the fastest goal in league history (four seconds) against rivals Necaxa to open the season.

 In Clausura 2016, Mineros obtained their best achievement so far, in that tournament they reached the final of the tournament, in this series they were defeated against Necaxa by an aggregate of 0–2.

 In June 2020, Grupo Pachuca sold the club to local businessman Eduardo López Muñoz, this due to the intentions of the conglomerate to have less teams under its ownership.
 With the new owner, most of the previously created structures were maintained, the new board was headed by López Muñoz, appointing Marco Iván Pérez as sports director and Omar Alexis Moreno as coach.